-It was 6.50am on Saturday morning, and Alex and I were at the 7-Eleven in Fernie grabbing a spare pair of lithium batteries for the Spot Tracker (Spoiler: The batteries we bought were alkaline instead of lithium, and I just realised that it might not have been me who made this mistake).
+It was 6.50am on Saturday morning, and Alex and I were at the 7-Eleven in Fernie grabbing a spare pair of lithium batteries for the Spot Tracker.
 I had no idea how old the batteries in the Spot were, and I was about to go and line up to … race? take part in? ride? the Kootenay Gravel Grinder.

 Race details had been kind of sparse, and organisation levels minimal.
-There was originally a 7am grand depart from the clock tower in Cochrane but then it turned out the Cochrane folks wanted to leave on Friday, so they decided to start then instead.
-So someone decided to leave Fernie on Friday as well.
-And I decided to join the small crew who were planning to have a petit depart on Saturday at 7am in Fernie, rather than joining the one guy who was leaving Fernie at 6am, or the guy who still left Cochrane at 7am on the day of the original grand depart.
+There was originally a 7 am Grand Depart from the clock tower in Cochrane but then it turned out the Cochrane riders wanted to leave on Friday, so they decided to start then instead.
+So someone else decided to leave Fernie on Friday as well.
+And I decided to join the small crew who were planning to have a Petit Depart on Saturday at 7 am in Fernie, rather than joining the guy who was leaving Fernie at 6 am, or the guy who still left Cochrane at 7 am on the day of the original Grand Depart.
 There were maybe eight to ten of us out there riding at approximately the same time, and everything was as clear as mud.

-All I knew was that I wanted to be at the Fernie Aquatic Centre at 7am, and I’d like to have my Spot tracker working, because I might be riding on my own in the wilds of British Columbia for a couple of days.
+All I knew for sure was that I wanted to be at the Fernie Aquatic Centre at 7 am, and I’d like to have my Spot tracker working because I might be riding on my own in the wilds of British Columbia for a couple of days.
 When I got to the Aquatic Centre three other bikepackers awaited.
 Two knew each other, the third was on his own.
 And so Alex took our pre-race photo, and we set off.
 And then started to get to know each other.

 We all settled into a pretty similar speed.
-It was actually pretty interesting.
 We were just being sociable at first, and I felt like my legs had more to give, but the pace was comfortable and it seemed like a good idea to conserve energy for now.
 This would be my biggest effort ever if I pulled it off.
 It turned out we all had similar time goals – to finish within two days.
 And it was great fun socialising and getting to know other bikepackers.

 We’d gone up and over one pass to hit the Corbin mine road, then up and over Flathead Pass, which also seemed fairly non-eventful.
-Well, the descent was rocky, but what flows as a river in June when the Tour Dividers ride through was fairly manageable in July.
-I did manage to crash once though, on a completely flat and easy section, getting distracted staring at the mountains and letting my back tire wash out.
+Well, the descent was rocky, but what flows like a river in June when the Tour Dividers ride through was fairly manageable in July.
+I crashed just once, and that was because I was busy staring at the mountains instead of looking where I was going.

-Next up after Butts Cabin was The Wall, an infamous connector created so the Great Divide Mountain Bike Route could be routed through this area instead of taking a more boring and direct route from Fernie to Roosville.
-I’d heard so much about it, it was fascinating to actually experience in person (and it’s not THAT steep, despite what some folks say).
+And so now we were three.
+Next up was The Wall, an infamous connector created so the Great Divide Mountain Bike Route could be directed through the Canadian Flathead instead of taking the more boring and direct road route from Fernie to Roosville.
+I’d heard so much about it, it was great fun to actually experience in person (and it’s not THAT steep, despite what some folks say).

 As we pedalled up Galton Pass it started to rain.
 Light at first, then heavy rain.
 This isn’t what the weather forecast said!
 It was all lies!
-I mentally shook my fist at the heavens and hoped that the rain would at least be as short-lived as the forecast predicted.
-I wondered whether it was a good idea to have left my proper rain coat at home – I had gambled on the forecast and brought only my super light shell jacket.
-But the rain did eventually let up, although not before we’d gotten fairly saturated.
+I mentally shook my fist at the heavens and hoped that the rain would at least be short-lived.
+I had gambled on the forecast and brought only my super light wind jacket.
+I was saturated by the time the rain eventually let up.
 Wet gloves, wet feet, muddy backs.
 Oh well, it was warm at least.

 There was a good little climb to the top of Galton, but not wildly hard (not as steep as Sulphur Mountain, and not too rocky).
-It was nice to have Chip along, with his route knowledge (and his generally calm, reassuring presence) – and interesting to hear his thoughts on how this section through the Flathead, which is part of the Tour Divide route, compares to the rest of the Tour Divide route.
+It was nice to have Chip along, with his route knowledge, and his generally calm, reassuring presence – and interesting to hear his thoughts on how our ride through the Flathead compares to the rest of the Tour Divide route.

 Then we were at the top of the pass, still happily pedalling together.
 We briefly snacked, were attacked by mosquitos, descended.
 Amy fastest with her suspension, me just behind, and Chip a little further back, but not by much.

-We’d seen no bears the whole way through the Flathead.
+We were out of the Flathead without having seen a single bear!
 Although we’d given them plenty of warning of our presence, so any sensible bear would have easily cleared out of the way.

-At the bottom of the pass we put on our lights, and rode into the dusk along the highway.
-The Grasmere General Store was closed.
-But with fast rolling sealed roads and easy gravel, we made it to Kikomun Creek Provincial Park campground around midnight, and found a spot to settle in until dawn.
-We decided to set alarms for 5am, and then set up in our bivies.
+At the bottom of the pass, we put on our lights and rode into the dusk along the highway.
+The Grasmere store was closed.
+But with fast rolling sealed roads and easy gravel, we made it to Kikomun Creek Provincial Park campground around midnight and found a spot to settle in until dawn.
+We decided to set alarms for 5 am, and then set up in our bivies.

-I was testing my theory about it being warm enough to not use a sleeping bag – while simultaneously testing my new bivy, a Helium OR like Jackie’s.
+I was testing my theory about it being warm enough to not use a sleeping bag – while simultaneously testing my new bivy, an Outdoor Research Helium.
 It was not warm enough.
 I slept a little, then woke up, cold.
-I put on all the clothes I could find, and wrapped something around my feet.
+I put on all the clothes I could find and wrapped a bag around my feet.
 That helped a little, and I dozed lightly for a few hours.
-The tones of my alarm at 5 am came as a relief – I was cold, and happy to get moving, quickly packing up and getting my things together.
+The tones of my alarm at 5 am came as a relief – I was cold and happy to get moving, quickly packing up and getting my things together.
 Chip was doing the same, and although Amy may have preferred to have some quality snooze button time, she too started to emerge into the dawn.
-Even though we started to get things together fairly quickly, it was still 5.30am before we started pedalling.
+Even though we started to get things together fairly quickly, it was still 5.30 am before we started pedalling.

 It was easy riding at first, as we dropped down to Lake Kookanusa and marvelled at the sunrise.
 We climbed on easy gravel, then flew downhill on more smooth easy gravel into Cranbrook.
 I pulled ahead a little, but then waited.
-Having company was more fun than not having company, and this scarcely felt like a race.
+Having company was more fun, and this scarcely felt like a race.
 There didn’t seem to be any point in deliberately trying to drop my companions, who were proving to be great fun to ride with.

-We took photos at the Cranbrook clock tower, then I dragged them to Tim Horton’s, where we baffled the people behind the counter with the vast amounts of food we consumed and purchased to take with us.
-Then onwards to stop at a convenience store to stock up a little more before our final ascent into the wilderness.
-I got a salty caramel Haagen Daasz to eat as we rolled out of town.
+We took photos at the Cranbrook clock tower, then I dragged them to Tim Horton’s, where we flabbergasted the people behind the counter with the vast amounts of food we consumed and purchased to take with us.
+One more convenience store stop to stock up a little more, and I found myself a salty caramel Haagen Daasz to eat as we rolled out of town and into the wilderness.

-In Fort Steele we stopped so Amy and Chip could get batteries and water, and I sat in the shade of a tree, trying to get my phone to turn on.
-Nope, nothing.
+In Fort Steele we stopped for the others to do one more definitely final resupply, as I sat in the shade of a tree, completely failing to convince my phone to turn on.

 Then uphill, on gravel.
 Then the gravel turned into rocks, and the day got hotter and hotter, and the sun beat down, and I started to worry about just how much trail we had ahead of us, and was there any way we could make it?
 Was I going to die of heat stroke?
 Would my water run out?
-My legs felt strong, but my butt was terribly sad.
+My legs felt strong, but my behind was not feeling happy.
 It hurt to sit.
-Eventually it went numb.
-Most of the problem was swollen and irritated sit bones.
+Eventually, my poor swollen sit bones went numb, which was at least an improvement.

 I stood and pedalled, I sat and pedalled.
 I rode away from the others, but then stopped at waterfalls along the way to douse myself in water.
-Men driving trucks stopped to chat to me, then passed on the news to Amy and Rooster that I was dripping with sweat.
+A man driving a truck stopped to chat to me, then passed on the news to Amy and Chip that I was dripping with sweat.
 I was not dripping with sweat, I was dripping with freshly killed waterfall!

 I felt lonely out on my own, and decided to stop and eat some of my Tim Horton’s panini.
-I wasn’t very hungry, but I felt like I probably needed more calories.
-My tongue was feeling sore and abraded – too many bars, too much rough and sugary food.
+Not from hunger so much as a suspicion that I needed the calories.
+By now my tongue was feeling sore and abraded from eating too many bars, and too much rough and sugary food.
 I longed for soft, simple food, and wished I had another Tim Horton’s sausage biscuit.
 Or five.
 And then Amy and Chip appeared.
 I leapt to my feet and cheered them!
-I realised that I definitely didn’t want to break away and go out on my own, although I’d been toying with the idea of breaking away and finishing alone but realised I was enjoying riding with them too much, and there was nothing to really gain by heading out alone – sure, I might finish sooner, but I would lose the shared experience.
+I had once more been toying with the idea of breaking away and finishing alone but realised I was enjoying riding with them too much, and there was nothing to really gain by heading out alone – sure, I might finish sooner, but I would lose the shared experience.

 And so we climbed.
 The end of that pass is a hike-a-bike.
 Rough, steep.
 But then the descent begins.
 First on ATV trails – oh so much fun.
-My only wrong turn happened here, although I caught it in less than 100m.
-Then onto wide open road that got more wide and open, and we passed the Top of the World Provincial Park and from there it was simple coasting.
+Then onto a wide open road that got more wide and open, and we passed the Top of the World Provincial Park and from there it was simple coasting.
 Almost effortless, except for the need to pay attention and avoid the darned potholes.
 I slipped into my biggest gear, dropped to the aerobars and churned.
 Amy was close behind me, stopping to take photos then catching up again.
 Chip was further back, struggling, and going through a rough patch.